Assisted suicide of Sophia: Sophia

-Sophia was a 51-year old Canadian woman who had multiple chemical sensitivities, a disease that is unrecognized by the World Health Organization.
-Sufferers report varying symptoms in response to a variety of different chemicals, commonly perfurmes or scents used in detergent.
-She lived at the Salvation Army's Grace Communities residential apartments in Toronto and obtained care from Women's College Hospital in Toronto.
+Sophia was a 51-year old Canadian woman who had multiple chemical sensitivity (MCS), an alleged disease where individuals report varying symptoms in response to a variety of chemicals, commonly perfumes or scents used in detergent.
+She lived at the Salvation Army's Grace Communities residential apartments in Toronto and obtained care from the city's Women's College Hospital.
 With support from friends, Sophia spent two years trying to find affordable housing that did not expose her to cigarette smoke and the scent of chemical cleaners.
 Her search was not successful, despite her appeals to the Government of Canada, the Government of Ontario, and her municipal government.
-Sophia reportedly spent increased amount of time at home due to the public health measures implemented in response to the COVID-19 pandemic.
-No government agency in Canada has the responsibility to help people with environmental sensitivities find alternative housing as the syndrome is not a recognized medical condition by the World Health Organization.
+Sophia reportedly spent an increased amount of time at home due to the public health measures implemented in response to the COVID-19 pandemic.
+No specific government agency in Canada is tasked with helping people with alleged environmental sensitivities find special housing.

-Sophia reportedly avoided media attention prior to her death, concerned that it would thwart her ability to take her own life.
-On February 14, Sophia recorded a video, later shared to CTV News in which she said: "The government sees me as expendable trash, a complainer, useless and a pain in the ass".
-To protect the privacy of her family, she asked her friends to share the video but to use the pseudonym of Sophia.
+Sophia reportedly avoided media attention prior to her death, concerned that it would thwart her ability to have medical assistance in dying.
+On February 14, 2022, Sophia recorded a video, later shared to CTV News in which she said: "The government sees me as expendable trash, a complainer, useless and a pain in the ass".
+To protect the privacy of her family, she asked her friends to share the video but to use the pseudonym of "Sophia" to refer to her.

 Death and aftermath

-Sophia died on February 22, 2022, making use of new legal rights to obtain medical assistance in dying that existed in Canada since March 17, 2021.
+Sophia died on February 22, 2022, making use of new legal rights to obtain MAID that existed in Canada since March 17, 2021.

 Rohini Peris, President of the Environmental Health Association of Québec, said, after her death: "This person begged for help for years, two years, wrote everywhere, called everywhere, asking for healthy housing."

-University of Toronto PhD candidate Sophia Jaworski wrote in the American Ethnologist journal that "it is easier to access physician-assisted suicide than it is to secure accessible housing."